top of page

 Waitomo Glow Worm Cave was one of our favourite experiences on this trip.
 For me it was only outdone by the Te Anau Glow Worm Caves - both are amazinng, and they are quite different with the Te Anau Glow Worm Cave offering more adventure

-Keep in mind the caves are a ssacred Māori site, so no photos or video inside the caves.
+Keep in mind the caves are a sacred Māori site, so no photos or video inside the caves.
 The guides do give you an opportunity for photos near the end, so just hang on and enjoy the ride.

 The exit of the Waitomo Glow Worm Caves